grafana/grafana/docs/sources/dashboards/use-dashboards/index.md

 ## Set dashboard time range

-Grafana provides several ways to manage the time ranges of the data being visualized, for dashboard, panels and also for alerting.
+Grafana provides several ways to manage the time ranges of the data being visualized for dashboards, panels, as well as alerting.

 This section describes supported time units and relative ranges, the common time controls, dashboard-wide time settings, and panel-specific time settings.